What is slow banking? 5 tried & tested ways to make it work!

 2. Loyalty program

 Loyalty programs reward users for their continued engagement and customers appreciate them.
-After all, why should they stick with you for the long haul, if they are treated just like a new customer?
-Taking care of your most loyal users can result in great rewards, for example, Revolut’s loyalty program boosted incremental sales by 625%!
+After all, why should they stick with you for the long haul if they are treated just like a new customer?
+In the 2026 slow banking landscape, taking care of your most loyal users results in massive overhead savings.
+Because the cost of acquisition for high-value investment products is soaring, retaining a customer through a gamified loyalty tier can be 5x more profitable than chasing a new lead.

 3. Personalized and contextual notifications